 - Industry, innovation and infrastructure: The project will contribute to changing primary and secondary care diagnosis by the introduction of new testing (POC) in the field.

-CORONADX started in April 2020 and will run until April 2023.
-The project is coordinated by the Technical University of Denmark (DTU) and run by a consortium of eight partners at the forefront of detection technology research worldwide (Austria, China, Denmark, Italy and Sweden).
+CORONADX started in April 2020 and will run until March 2023.
+The project is coordinated by the Technical University of Denmark (DTU) and run by a consortium of nine partners at the forefront of detection technology research worldwide (Austria, China, Denmark, Italy and Sweden).